-To ensure the organisation delivers an excellent service, a set of eight measures have been developed to assess performance against previous years and to facilitate comparison with other fire and rescue services throughout the UK.
+To support the delivery of an excellent service, a set of eight measures has been developed to assess performance against previous years and to facilitate comparison with other fire and rescue services throughout the UK.
 These measures also provide the public with the opportunity to see how the organisation is performing.

 Quarterly performance reports are produced and scrutinised at the Audit & Performance Review Committee.
-These reports are also published on the organisation's Internet pages:
+These reports are also published on the organisation's Internet pages: Our Performance

-Our Performance